zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

 ## How to Use Trrack

-To talk about how to use Trrack, we will be showing code from the following simple Anscombes Quartet example that is part of our suite of Trrack examples.
+To introduce how to use Trrack, we will use a very simple scaterplott visualizing Anscombes Quartet, which is [part of our suite of examples](https://github.com/visdesignlab/trrack-examples) on how to use Trrack.
+This tracks the actions of selecting individual points by click, and switching datasets.

-<iframe width="1200" height="1000" class="skip-absolute" src="http://vdl.sci.utah.edu/trrack-examples/examples/simpleExample/" frameborder="0"
+<iframe width="1200" height="700" class="skip-absolute" src="http://vdl.sci.utah.edu/trrack-examples/examples/simpleExample/" frameborder="0"
 style="
   -moz-transform: scale(0.65, 0.65);
   -webkit-transform: scale(0.65, 0.65);